Scientific Diver Certification Requirements

 - Diver Information Application – Completed, including a summary of diving experience.

-- Certification cards - copy all SCUBA certification cards, including DAN membership, DAN insurance coverage if you have it (strongly suggested), CPR, First Aid, and Emergency Oxygen.
+- Certification cards – copy all SCUBA certification cards, including DAN membership, DAN insurance coverage, CPR, First Aid, and Emergency Oxygen.

 - Medical Exam – A current diving medical is required to dive with MLML’s research diving program.
 Anyone interested in diving must obtain a diving medical from a licensed physician before they can SCUBA dive.
 The student Health Center on consortium campuses can usually perform the required tests at reduced costs, but needs to be scheduled several weeks in advance.
 If possible, complete this medical exam prior to arriving at MLML.
 Current MLML divers must have a new medical done every 5 years until age 40, every 3 years after age 40 until age 60, every 2 years after age 60, and after any diving accident.
 Additional testing is required for divers over the age of 40 and can be found in the medical exam.
 Diver must sign the release and verify that a medical practitioner and not a physician assistant, signed off on the form.
 It is only necessary to send pages 1-4 of the medical exam in the PDF to the DSO.